 - At the tip of the content pyramid is Hero content.
 This term encompasses elaborate productions, whereby the sole user value is secondary.
 This content grabs attention first and foremost, contributing to the building up of the brand and communicating to the target group in an often entertaining and emotional way.
 Hero content can be exclusive interviews, for example, costly video productions or surveys which are picked up by the media due to their relevance or shared on social networks.

 All in all: without Help, no Hub; and without Hub, no Hero.
 Solid Help content is compulsory; Hub and, above all, Hero content elective.

 Like nearly all marketing disciplines, content marketing is also continually developing further.
-B2B companies should keep an eye on these four trends:
+B2B companies should keep an eye on these seven trends:

 1. Video content

 A total of 62 per cent of those companies questioned in the trend survey have had a good experience with visual content such as informative graphics and animated videos.
 Whether explanatory videos, webinars or even augmented reality formats, moving content is in great demand.
 Image films are already a highly popular measure in the content marketing mix.

 In the entertainment and information sectors, podcasts have long played a part in the consumer world.
 However, in 2020, only ahandful of formats in the B2B segment have grabbed people's attention.
 Despite this, podcasts are an ideal format for communicating complicated content.
 Especially when it comes to B2B, where niche topics are often relevant, this audio format could allow for a successful closure of the customer journey, as it builds trust and boosts credibility.

 The boosting of awareness and reach are two essential goals of content marketing in B2B; however, they are increasingly stepping aside for lead generation.
 Companies are noticing more and more that high visibility and more customer contact alone are not effective enough if not those people are being reaching who have the will and purchasing power to close a deal.